gokulkrishh/talks/README.md

 # my-talks

 > All my talks in one place.
+(Some talks I have left it deliberately)

 ### 2019